 Many times, malice is formed from a level of jealousy, mistreatment or hatred.
 A little of either, like yeast, can grow and become hailstorms in our lives, causing ungodliness.

 Food for thought

+Malice is a characteristic of a godly woman.
 It is hard to be betrayed by family, friends, or others we have treated well.
-Like David in Psalm 35:16 we may find persons in our lives who are not true, honest and reliable but falsely accuse and slander us.
-How should we as women of God treat those individuals?
-Is there anyone in our lives who may look at our behavior and say that we are malicious towards them?
+Like David, in Psalm 35:16, we may find persons in our lives who are not genuine, honest and reliable but falsely accuse and slander us.
+How should we, as women of God, treat those individuals?
+Is there anyone in our lives who may look at our behaviour and say that we are malicious towards them?